AndroidIDEOfficial/AndroidIDE/docs/editor/bottom_sheet.md

 </details>

 ## IDE Logs
 This tab shows the logs from the IDE.
 With these logs, you can understand what is going on in the IDE.
-If any errors occurs in the IDE itself, this is where is will be shown.
+If any errors occur in the IDE itself, this is where it will be shown.
 When reporting IDE related issues, you are expected to provide these logs.

 <details>
   <summary>See screenshot</summary>